brandonseverin/create_brandon_project/README.md

 MIT license, so feel free to fork submit PRs and contribute, inluding help with docs 😎.

-### Developing `create-bradon`
+### Developing `create-brandon`

-To install `create-bradon`, along with the tools you need to develop and run tests, run the following in your virtual env:
+To install `create-brandon`, along with the tools you need to develop and run tests, run the following in your virtual env:

 ```bash
 $ pip install -e.[dev]